Credit Union Membership: Why It Has Advantages

 Credit unions are cooperative financial institutions and are administered by its individuals.
 It ought to be noted that these institutions are not open to everybody, but rather simply those that are affiliated with the group that it serves.
 For example, if you are part of a labor union, odds are the union has a credit union that allows every union members and families to join.

 The reason for the higher interest rates on deposit accounts such as checking, savings, Certificate of Deposits and money markets is due to the not-for-profit membership structure.

 Instead of having to meet returns for stockholders, the returns are to the members in the form of higher interest rates on the comparable bank deposit accounts.

 Loans and Credit Cards

-All else being equal, the interest rates charged on loans such as car loans, mortgages, personal loans and credit cards has been historically lower when compared to banks.
+All else being equal, the interest rates charged on loans such as car loans, mortgages, personal loans, and credit cards have been historically lower when compared to banks.
 Only online banks with no brick and mortar presence are able to compete with credit unions, simply because the cost of retail is lowered.

 In addition, the chances of getting a non-secure small personal loan or even a depreciating asset car loan are much better at your credit union.
 It is one of the advantages of being a member with deposits rather than a customer with deposits.

 Okay, let’s discuss fees.
 Will you get charged a fee at a credit union for a non-sufficient fund check that you wrote?
 Just like at a bank!
 Yes, of course!
 However, your credit union membership affords the beauty of a lower fee per transaction than your local bank.